johnnonsoBetter/johnnonsoBetter/README.md

 - 🔭 I’m currently working on: ...
-Project review platform
+Project review platform.
-- 🌱 I’m currently learning how to improve my problem solving skills and how learning works generally
+- 🌱 I’m currently learning: ... how to improve my problem solving skills and how learning works generally
 - 📫 How to reach me: ...
 [Website](https://www.codeyplus.com/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
+I get most of my ideas when am either sleeping, cooking or walking.

   **languages and tools:**